kjpgit/PhotoReviewer4Net/README.md

   &mdash; frontend / backend / APIs / races / cross-platform / documentation &mdash; in
 only 500&ndash;1000 lines of code.
 Simple requirements, but very rewarding based on how deep you go.

-* Why did you make this program?
-It was a Christmas present for my wife (high WAF is not a joke), and she greatly appreciated the effort... and the improvement over our old tools.

 ## License